 The third reason is somewhat understandable, but ultimately an issue of perspective.

 I mentioned at the top of this article that any weight loss is to be celebrated.
-So, let’s say for a moment that you wanted to lose just ½lb per week, which is equivalent to around 1,750 calories per week or 250 calories per day.
-A 500ml bottle of Coca Cola is equal to 210 calories per day.
+So, let’s say for a moment that you wanted to lose just ½lb per week, which is roughly equivalent to around 1,750 calories per week or 250 calories per day.
+A 500ml bottle of Coca Cola is 210 calories.
 Cutting out that bottle a day would lead to a deficit (over your existing diet) of 1,470 calories per week, equal to approximately 0.42lbs per week.
 By just cutting out those liquid calories, you can theoretically lose nearly ½lb per week without doing anything else.

 Even if you really enjoy your Coca Cola, you can replace it with Diet Coke.
 Although it may not taste quite as good as what you’re used to, you will find that your taste buds adjust over time (mine certainly did).
 There is almost always a good zero-calorie substitute for whatever liquid calories you are currently consuming.